Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Zig

-An alternative to C and Rust.
-Created by a person so convinced they could make a better alternative, that they quit their job and live off donations.
+An alternative to C, created by eliminating all the horrible parts of C (pre-processor, ridiculous build tools, awkward memory deallocation).
+Aims for the niche where [C is needed, but Rust is too complicated](https://www.youtube.com/watch?v=eCHM8-_poZY).
+Created by a person so convinced they could make a better alternative, that they [quit their job and live off donations](https://www.patreon.com/andrewrk).

 ## Java